Elite Programs

 As you already know, EIliteness isn’t permanent.
 We don’t perceive Army, Tennessee, and Nebraska as being among the top programs in college football anymore.
 There is the moment when a program will lose their Eliteness in our eyes.
 I found that it takes 7 consecutive years of being unable to have an Elite Season for the national perception to flip back to non-eliteness, even if they meet some of the more longevity-oriented criteria above.

 Here are the current Programs that fit the above criteria to be called Elite Programs.
-These are the programs that, given the same record, would be selected ahead of non-elite programs in 2024.
+These are the programs that, given the same record, would be selected ahead of non-elite programs in 2025.
+Click Here for the list of the many times this has happened in the past.

 Looking at the list above, keep in mind that the purpose is not to find the best teams the past couple seasons.
 The purpose is to find the teams that will be given more credit for the same amount of wins by playoff committee members, AP voters, media, recruits etc. the following season.
 The research shows that just because you see a program down for a couple years, it doesn’t mean they are not an Elite Program.

-For example, imagine there is a playoff spot to fill and you have to choose between any Elite Program listed above that went 12-1 during the season and any Power 5 Non-Elite program from a different conference that also went 12-1.
-Think about the committee having to choose between (12-1) Auburn or (12-1) Oregon St., (12-1) Alabama or (12-1) Iowa, Florida or Baylor, LSU or N.C.
-State, Clemson or Oklahoma St., Oklahoma or South Carolina.
+For example, imagine there is a playoff spot to fill and you have to choose between any Elite Program listed above that went 11-2 during the season and any Power 5 Non-Elite program from a different conference that also went 11-2.
+Think about the committee having to choose between (11-2) Auburn or (11-2) Oregon St., (11-2) Alabama or (11-2) Arizona, (11-2) Florida or (11-2) Baylor, (11-2) LSU or (11-2) N.C.
+State.
 History says that the Elite Programs will get in every time.

 Elite Program Expiration Date

-14 Elite Programs in 2020 was tied for the most ever in any one year since 1936.
-I believe this number was high for two reasons: 1.
+We currently have 15 Elite Programs, which is the highest number of Elite Programs ever historically.
+This is for two reasons: 1.
 The College Football Playoff has added another game between Elite Teams.
-2. College Football is cyclical and we’re probably nearing the end of a cycle.
-Some programs are cycling in and some are cycling out.
-And yes, the transfer portal, NIL, and 12-team playoff can all be contributors to that.
+2. College Football is cyclical and we’re at the end of one cycle and the beginning of a new one.
+With the changing landscape in college football, some programs are cycling in and some are cycling out.

 Who are the programs in danger of cycling out?

-Michigan State and USC are the two casualties this year as they no longer meet the criteria and are not Elite Programs in 2024.
+Washington is the lone casualty this year as it has been 3 years since they played in the Natty.
+They no longer meet the criteria and are not an Elite Program in 2026.

 Elite Program Stats